Nearly everyone has faced a situation where they needed cash for an emergency, and there are times when budgets run tight.

 #5: Return stuff you don’t want…and get cash!

 We all make purchases that don’t work out the way we want.
-Sometimes, we might even stuff that purchase in a closet with the tags still attached.
 If you have stuff you can return, you should definitely try.
-With or without a receipt, some retailers will give you cash back for your purchase or, at the very least, store credit.
+With or without a receipt, some retailers will give you cash back for your purchase, or at the very least, store credit.

 This is more of a refund on your own money, but hey, it works!
 Before you look for more ways to earn money fast, check around your house for stuff you bought, never used, and could potentially return.